wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 the processing of creating new event objects, and sending the event objects to another component via the memory link.
 Method `forwardByAddress()` obtains the base address from the event object to be sent via `getRoutingAddress()`, and tests on `linkDown_` and `linkUp_` respectively to find the outlet by calling `findTargetDestination()` on the link object.
-The function gives priorty to `linkDown_` over `linkUp_`, meaning that if the address falls into the range of both links, then it will be sent down.
+The function gives priority to `linkDown_` over `linkUp_`, meaning that if the address falls into the range of both links, then it will be sent down.
 This is exactly what will happen if point-to-point memory links are used, i.e., all event objects sent with `forwardByAddress()` will be sent downwards (for more complicated topologies, this is not guaranteed).